 3. Prepare the capsule’s internal items.

 4. Prior to leaving for the journey, identify a placement site in remote and legal, public or private wilderness areas.
-(NOT nationally designated Wilderness Areas, National Parks, or other restricted areas.)
+(NOT National Wilderness Areas, National Parks, or other restricted areas.)

 Before You Leave Your House: Items to Pack